 B8.
 OTHER INFORMATION

-The Group Compliance Officer performs annual reviews of compliance with the requirements in relation to the system of governance sections of this report.
+The Group Head of Compliance performs an annual review of compliance with the requirements in relation to the system of governance sections of this report.
 Appropriate action is taken to deal with any findings, changes or updates required.